James Francis McIntyre: Abortion

 In 1967, McIntyre lobbied California Governor Ronald Reagan regarding a proposed law to legalize abortion in that state under certain conditions.
 He convinced Reagan to veto the law if it allowed abortions in case of birth defects.
 The California State Legislature dropped that provision from the bill and Reagan signed the law, which decriminalized abortions when done to protect the health of the mother.

 Anti-Semitism

 In 1944, while auxiliary bishop, McIntyre said that accounts of anti-Semitism in New York were "a manufactured movement...for the deliberate purpose of besmirching the minority Catholic population."

 Church reform

-McIntyre opposed the liturgical revisions of the Second Vatican Council, held between 1962 to 1965.
+McIntyre opposed the liturgical revisions following the Second Vatican Council, held between 1962 and 1965.
+Along with Francis Cardinal Spellman in New York and other traditionally-minded bishops in the United States, the final Tridentine Mass was celebrated officially throughout the Los Angeles archdiocese on November 22, 1970, as the 24th and Last Sunday After Pentecost.
+The Mass of Paul VI was not celebrated officially in Los Angeles until canon law required it on November 29, the First Sunday of Advent that year.

 When Bishop James P. Shannon expressed views critical of the Church hierarchy in an NBC documentary in the late 1960s, McIntyre described Shannon's views as constituting "incipient schism."

 Communism

 McIntyre sent his priests to meetings of the John Birch Society, a right wing group of the 1950s, to supposedly educate themselves about communism.
 He also recommended subscriptions to American Opinion and other Birch publications in his diocesan newspaper.